 The Associated Student Body Council is a vital part of Carondelet.
 ASB provides a forum for student expression, promotes communication within the student body, and provides a learning ground on the workings of democracy, thus helping prepare young women to live with heart, faith, courage, and excellence in the Catholic tradition.
 The Student Council is interviewed by school administrators and elected by the entire student body and/or appointed by the Director of Student Activities and committee.
-The Associated Student Body consists of a President, Vice-President (2), Secretary, Treasurer, Commissioner of Athletics, Commissioner of Communications, Historian, Commissioner of Publicity (2), Commissioner of Representatives, two Activities Secretaries, and up to four members for the Communications Team.
-Two representatives from each class are elected at large with the exception of freshmen, who are appointed.
+The Associated Student Body consists of a President, Vice President, and Operations Manager as well as a team of representatives from each class who are skilled in media, publicity, and logistics.
+The Executive TRIO (President, Vice President, and Operations) are interviewed, then elected by their peers.
+The representative team is appointed by a panel of faculty and the Director of Student Activities.
 Students must maintain a 2.7 cumulative GPA to be eligible for office and be approved by the screening committee, which is comprised of the Director of Student Activities, Dean of Students, and Director of Academics and Learning.
 Any absences, excused or unexcused, may be considered by the moderator in determining the final P/NP grade.
 Excessive absences of more than 10 days may impact a student's eligibility to remain in office.